maartene/InkSwift/README.md

 # InkSwift
 Swift wrapper for the Ink narrative scripting language.
 Based on InkJS.
-Requires JavaScriptCore (so for now no Linux support).
+This version requires JavaScriptCore (so for now no Linux support).

 ## Supported features
 * Loading compiled Ink stories `loadStory(json: String)` as well as Ink directly `loadStory(ink: String)`;